-This year´s General call for applications is now completed.
-A total amount of approximately 4.3 billion Swedish kronor (SEK) is allocated for the coming five-year period.
+This year's General Call for applications is now completed.
+A total amount of approximately 3.6 billion Swedish kronor (SEK) is allocated for the coming five-year period.

 The funding is being allocated as follows:

-Of all applications (excluding infrastructure applications), 1 883 came from women, of which 237 were granted.
-The corresponding figures for men were 3 314 applications and 478 granted.
-Grant rate for women is 13 percent and 14 percent for men.
+Of all applications (excluding infrastructure applications), 1 973 came from women, of which 292 were granted.
+The corresponding figures for men were

-The reason why infrastructure applications is not included in the above figures, is that the grants do not go to individual researchers but to tools accessible to all researchers afterscientific assessment.
+The reason why infrastructure applications is not included in the above figures, is that the grants do not go to individual researchers but to tools accessible to all researchers at higher education institutions nationwide.

 Higher education institutions

 The table below shows the amount awarded per higher education institutions for the ten higher education institutions that received most research funding (funds for infrastructure excluded) during the next 5-year period.